What services do you offer?

 You certainly can, however, many Landlords under-estimate the amount of time and skill that is required to manage a property and Tenant well.
 For a small monthly fee, we can handle virtually every aspect and provide a useful buffer between you and your Tenant.
 You still make all the decisions but we do all the work for you.

 How is the rent paid?

 Typically a standing order is set up from the Tenant’s bank account and the rent will be paid in advance.
 The rent is then paid by BACS directly into the account of your choice.
 A detailed statement of account is naturally part of our service, it is sent by email to you on a monthly basis.

 How is MMP different from the high street agents?
 We have a very personal approach to all of our services, unlike many high street estate agents, and treat all the properties as we would our own.
 We are very honest and straightforward with our fees – there are no hidden ‘extras’ for tenancy agreements or deposit registration, our letting fee includes all the administration of getting tenants into the property.
 Many estate agents charge applicants large administration fees, we don’t, therefore your property is far more appealing to tenants when marketed by us.

 How are the fees taken?
 The letting fee is due at the start of the tenancy and is calculate as a percentage of the total rent for the term of the tenancy.
 This normally equates to just over 1 months rent.
 The management fee is taken monthly.
 We can take our letting fees monthly but only if landlords take our management service.

 What are renewal fees?
 At the end of the fixed term of the tenancy MMP will negotiate with the tenant about staying on at the property for another fixed term, thereby protecting the landlord from costly vacant periods.
 We will also review the rent at this stage and advise you of any increase, if appropriate.
-The standard renewal letting fee is reduced to 4.8% (4% + VAT) for all renewals.
+Our letting fee reduces by 2.4% (2% + VAT) for renewals and extensions to a tenancy.

 Do I need an inventory?